Who We Are

 Manager of all shop operations - Ben works to keep the MSI engine humming.
 Using those smarts from his B.S. in Business Administration from Liberty University - he maintains & oversees all production, purchasing, and logistics.
 If it's happening in the shop, Ben's got a hand in it.

 Outside work, he is a self-described 60's Ford performance enthusiast, lifelong hunter, and recreational cyclist.
 He also secretly wishes he could grow a beard - maybe some day this dream will come true.
-Ben has been happily married for 8 years, with a 5 year old & 1 year old keeping him young.
+Ben has been happily married for 10 years & counting, with a son & two daughters keeping him young.

 Formerly our forklift operator, Patrick "Dex" Decker has since transitioned into his current position of spending our hard-earned money.
 Although most would like concert tickets or pallets of Twix bars, he decides the best use of our cash flow is to solicit pricing and process PO's for steel material in order to keep our guys working.